hpc/charliecloud/doc/ch-test_desc.rst

 used for running tests.

 The packed and unpacked image directories specified for testing are volatile.
-The contents of these directories are removed before each respective build and run phases.
+The contents of these directories are deleted before the build and run phases, respectively.

 Some of the tests exercise parallel functionality.
 If :code:`ch-test` is run on a single node, multiple cores will be used; if in a Slurm allocation,